-Even if the UK does leave the EU with a deal in January, another "cliff-edge" would soon loom over the horizon.
-A decision on whether to extend a transition period beyond its expiry date of December 31, 2020 would have to be taken by July.
+Assuming the UK does leave the EU with a divorce deal in January, another "cliff-edge" will soon loom over the horizon.
+A transition period can be extended for up to two years, but under the divorce terms a decision will have to be taken by July 1.

-Boris Johnson insists that a trade deal can be done during the transition and has ruled out extending the transition.
+Boris Johnson insists that a trade deal can be done during the transition and has ruled out an extension.
 This was a key factor in Nigel Farage’s decision to stand down his Brexit Party candidates in Conservative-held seats, to avoid splitting the pro-Brexit vote at the election.